stathissideris/trinket/README.md

       1 in maps (unable to reproduce)
 - [x] BUG: collapsed vectors rendered with `(...)`
 - [ ] Make coll scrolling and show less/more forgiving so that it
-      scrolls parent if element of collection is highlighted.
+      scrolls to parent if element of collection is highlighted.

 ## REPL workflows